Welcome to the South African Butterfly Breeding Association (SABBA).

 Collecting Safari’s

 Our Collecting Safari’s are unique.
 You get to see parts of South Africa that are routes established through research on various butterfly species.
 Some of our Safari’s are into virgin territory that has never been explored before.
 You never know what may be discovered.
-Other Safari’s are bases on information gleaned over the last 100 years of the whereabouts of butterflies that have become extinct.
+Other Safari’s are based on information gleaned over the last 100 years of the whereabouts of butterflies that have become extinct.
 The rediscovery of these would be like winning the Conservation Awards.
 These Collecting Safari’s are arranged by Hanlo Nel of Serurubele Safari’s based in the Western Cape. www.serurubele.org

 Books and Raising Funds

 Yes.
 All Conservation bodies raise funds by whatever legal methods and ideas that is in the interest of their set out conservation programs.
-This year we will use an online auction to raise funds from some of our books published from as early as 1998.
 These books are of a high quality and are limited publications, therefore are “Collectors Items”.
-All written by the author Earle Whitely.
-Some of our most recent publications and Rare Collectors books.

 Code of Conduct